teknoman117/P80C550-EVN/README.md

 There is also a holder for an *optional* CR1216, CR1220, or CR1225 3V coin cell to power the RTC.
 If omitted, RTC and CMOS state will be lost on power-off.
 A CR1216 is good for at least 2 months (and counting).

-A MAX693 microprocessor supervisor is used to manage the power-on reset delay, the RTC backup power, and a lower power fault signal to the CPU.
+A MAX693 microprocessor supervisor is used to manage the power-on reset delay, the RTC backup power, a low power fault signal, and provide 5V rail undervoltage protection.

-A voltage divider is provided via a potentiometer to set the low power threshold.
-A jumper ("PFI Input Select") is provided to select whether the source voltage for the divider is provided from the Vin terminal block or the 5V rail.
-The former is used in battery powered or other situations using Vin and the latter is used when the 5V rail is directly driven.
+A potentiometer is provided to configure the low power threshold.
+A jumper ("PFI Input Select") is provided to select whether the source voltage is provided from the Vin terminal block or the 5V rail.
+The former is used in battery powered or other scenarios using the input regulator and the latter is used when the 5V rail is directly driven.
 A 5.1V zener diode protects from accidental overvoltage on the voltage reference inputs.

 The MAX693 will report a low power fault when the reference input drops below **1.3V**.
 By default, this will trigger the EX0 interrupt on the P80C550.
 A single bit register ([Power Status Register](#power-status-register)) is provided to check the status of the power fault output of the MAX693 and to mask the interrupt it generates.

-It will also hold the CPU in a reset state if the 5V rail drops below 4.4V.
+For scenarios directly powering the 5V rail, the voltage divider should be configured to output 1.444V at 5V.
+This will trigger the lower power fault if the rail drops to 4.5V, which is the minimum safe CPU operating voltage.
+The MAX693 will hold the CPU in a reset state if the 5V rail drops further to 4.4V.

 In Vin powered scenarios, the AP62150WU-7 buck regulator will shut down when the reference input drops below **1.2V** and completely cut power to the board.
 The voltage divider should be configured such that power is cut when the voltage drops to the minimum voltage of your battery, or the minimum voltage of the regulator (about 6.5V).